nurajrimal/Video-to-text/README.md

 # 🎬 Video2Text — Frame-by-Frame Intelligence

-Convert any video into a timestamped text transcript using Claude AI vision.
+Convert any video into a timestamped text transcript.

 ## What It Does